alexmc2/mood-journal/README.md

-# Mood Journal
+# Mood Chat

 ![Screenshot1](https://res.cloudinary.com/drbz4rq7y/image/upload/v1708660386/Screenshot_from_2024-02-23_03-52-53_vsx82z.png)

 ## Overview

-Mood Journal is a web application designed to help users track their emotional well-being through journaling.
+Mood Chat is a web application designed to help users track their emotional well-being through journaling.
 It features a Langchain-powered chatbot that interacts with users, providing insights based on their journal entries and previous conversations.

 ## Features